MMACS11DC1-2025/class-exercises-hotwh-et/4.4/README.md

 If the input is valid, the value of the setting is changed to the inputted value, and the loop is stopped using `break`.

 ### Spawning balls
 If every setting is iterated through and none match, the intent of the user is assumed to be to spawn a ball.
 This is meant to happen when the user inputs only a number with no text.
-A ball is spawned with an initial branch radius of the inputted number, clipped to the screen size.
+A ball is spawned with an initial branch radius of the inputted number, clamped to the screen size.
 The type conversion process is wrapped in a `try` block, which catches if the input is invalid.

 ### Printing information
 Regardless of if the user inputted text of not, a message will be displayed containing the total recursion count and current FPS.
 This will not be displayed if the user inputted text, but it was invalid for changing a setting or spawning a ball.